MicrosoftDocs/ai-builder/ai-builder-docs/dual-mode-licensing.md

 Extension requests are available up to the end of October 2025.

 Starting November 1, 2025, environments in overage block the run of AI Builder features unless Copilot Credits are available, or an admin allocates more AI Builder credits to the environment.
+This blocking is for business runs only, using features in Power Apps or Power Automate cloud flows.
+It doesn't impact maker access to AI Builder portal pages such as training or quick testing models.

 ## Ungated access to AI models and prompts in Power Automate and Power Apps portals

 Makers can train custom models and test prebuilt and custom models or prompts in the Power Automate and Power Apps portal, without any AI Builder credits or Copilot Credits.
 This is also true when environment is in overage of AI Builder credits.
-Admins can block access to prompts using a specific toggle in Power Platform admin center.
+Admins can block access to prompts using a specific toggle in [Power Platform admin center](https://admin.powerplatform.microsoft.com).